What Is Ginseng? 5 Ginseng Health Benefits Plus Side Effects

 Further studies suggest that taking ginseng supplements for more than 5 years can improve cognitive function later on in life.
 In a study with 3,918 participants, the researchers divided subjects based on how many years they took ginseng supplements, ranging from zero to more than 5 years.
 The results reveal that those who took ginseng for longer periods of time scored higher on the CERAD exam, a standardized measurement for assessing Alzheimer’s Disease.

 Ginseng Side Effects Explained

-Generally, ginseng side effects are mild because it’s natural.
-Even natural ingredients can cause complications when overdone or taken in combination with something else.
-Some people have reported that it caused them nervousness and insomnia.
-With both of those symptoms it can be are hard to truly identify the source.
-You can be nervous about a lot of things in your life and your insomnia can be caused by this nervousness.
+Generally, the side effects of panax ginseng are mild because it is natural.
+However, even natural ingredients can cause complications when overdone or taken in combination with something else, such as phenelzine.
+Some people have reported that the side effects of ginseng included nervousness and insomnia.
+With both of those symptoms, it can be are hard to truly identify the source.
+You can be nervous about a lot of things in your life, which increases your insomnia, and a vicious cycle ensues.

-I’m not trying to diminish these people’s feelings, but rather make a point that the side effects aren’t so set in stone.
-Ginseng isn’t one of these things that you can take every day for forever.
-It’s advised to take it for at most 3 months and then take a little break from it.
-It’s not recommended for children or women who are breastfeeding or pregnant because there’s a lack of evidence in its safety.
+I’m not trying to diminish these people’s feelings, but rather make a point that the side effects aren’t set in stone.
+The use of Ginseng isn’t one of these things that should be done forever.
+Take ginseng for 3 months at most, and then take a little break from it.
+It’s not recommended for children, or for women who are breastfeeding or pregnant because there’s a lack of evidence in its safety.

-The most common side effects are a headache, rapid heartbeat, a change in blood pressure, insomnia, breast tenderness, and vaginal bleeding.
-You should stop consuming ginseng if you have burning in your eyes, sore throat, fever, swelling in your tongue or face, or a skin pain that’s followed by a purple or red rash that spreads quickly.
+The most common short-term side effects of ginseng use are a headache, rapid heartbeat, high blood pressure, insomnia, breast tenderness, and vaginal bleeding.
+You should stop consuming ginseng if you have burning in your eyes, sore throat, fever, swelling in your tongue or face, or a painful skin rash.
 You may even notice blistering and peeling.
 If any of this happens, call your doctor immediately or head to the emergency room.